 If you want to know just how inconsistent my test results were, you’re in luck.
 I’ll be discussing that in detail below.
 If you’d rather just jump ahead to the Support section and see if InMotion’s Hosting support was worth waiting for, that’s okay, too.

 I typically use GTmetrix to test average complete page load time, Sucuri to test international load times, and UptimeRobot to make sure the site actually stays up.
 Here are the details:

 The fastest complete loading time was a fantastic 0.8 seconds, with the slowest being 5s.
 Again, that’s an average of 1.97 seconds of load time.

-You generally want to keep load times under 2 seconds, to keep people from running off and doing other things because your page is taking to long to load.
+You generally want to keep load times under 2 seconds, to keep people from running off and doing other things because your page is taking too long to load.
 If your load times are regularly going up to 5 seconds, you’re going to lose potential customers as they stare at the blank screen and wonder what they’re doing with their lives.

 Sucuri could not, for the love of God, test InMotion Hosting.
-There seems to be a firewall issue, which is alright, because that means Inmotion runs some kind of traffic filtering or server security.
+There seems to be a firewall issue, which is alright, because that means InMotion Hosting runs some kind of traffic filtering or server security.
 The agents seemed not to know the exact reason, or the way to solve the problem.

 Attempts to whitelist the Sucuri IP addresses were not successful, so no data has been gathered.

 In better news, my test site managed 99.964% uptime over three and a half months.
 That’s not the best, but it’s not bad.

 There’s no uptime guarantee of any kind with InMotion Hosting, which is a bit worrying in itself.
 If the server’s performance was only a bit worse than this, you’d be dealing with site unavailability for your visitors and no accountability from InMotion Hosting.